open-zaak/open-notificaties/docs/installation/configuration/env_config.rst

   unless you're using the ``docker`` environment, then it defaults to ``postgres``.

 * ``DB_PORT``: port number of the database, defaults to ``5432``.

+* ``USE_X_FORWARDED_HOST``: whether to grab the domain/host from the ``X-Forwarded-Host`` header or not.
+This header is typically set by reverse proxies (such as nginx, traefik, Apache...).
+Default ``False`` - this is a header that can be spoofed and you need to ensure you control it before enabling this.

 * ``NUM_PROXIES``: the number of reverse proxies in front of Open Notificaties, as an integer.
 This is used to determine the actual client IP adres.
 Defaults to 1, which